 CityArts is home to more than 35 professional artists who teach art to the community.
 Each session, these artists engage with students who learn how to create pieces of art in a supportive community setting.
 Classes are offered in digital arts, photography, fiber, silversmithing, glass fusing, glass blowing, painting, pottery and drawing.

 Located in a three-story building in Wichita's historic Old Town district, the facility was designed specifically to meet the needs of a community arts center in Wichita.
-CityArts provides year-round art classes, the CityArts Boutique and four gallery spaces that display a new exhibition each month.
+CityArts provides year-round art classes, The Art Shoppe @ CityArts and four gallery spaces.
 CityArts is owned by the City of Wichita and is managed by the Arts and Cultural Services Division within the City Manager's Office.